 1) Choose a sleep training method to put your child to sleep

 There are various sleep-training methods that you can follow to make children sleep.
 Here are a few:

 - No-tears method: sing lullabies, pat, and rock until the baby is asleep

-Make babies sleep better with the no-tears method!
+Here’s how to make babies sleep better — the no-tears method!
 A well-known method of sleep training, this one by Elizabeth Pantley is well popularised by Indian families.

 This method involves lullabies, patting, and rocking your child to a point at which he/she feels sleepy.
 Parents help their child reach the point where he/she will fall off asleep.
 In short, it’s an assisted sleeping technique.